 Our camp site is provided on Saturday for all Challenger class participants ONLY.
 Supporters will need to purchase camping passes to camp which can be bought here but supporters are free to use the bar and food concessions without a camping pass.
-Camping space, showers and toilets are provided, plus there will be an on-site bar and caterers from which you may purchase food.
+Camping space, showers and toilets are provided, plus there will be an on-site bar and caterers from which you may purchase dinner and breakfast.
 We do not supply camping equipment unless you have booked it.
 See the glamping options here.

 You don’t have to camp.
 We have provided a camping service for you should you wish and there will be a great atmosphere in the camp with loads of Coast to Coast Challengers bedding down for the night, but should you wish to bag something a bit cosier in Fort Augustus or close by, that is fine.
 Any arrangement/ booking you make with a local hotel are at your own responsibility.

 Registration for all participants will this year take place at Cawdor Castle, IV12 5RD and is adjacent the bike drop compound.
 Please note that this is changed from previous years so if you are returning to Coast to Coast, do not go to Nairn Community Centre to register!